Peter Maitlis: Achievements in organometallic chemistry

 The hexafluorophosphate ion is generally considered inert and hence a suitable counterion in organometallic synthesis.
 However, Maitlis' work has demonstrated a solvolysis reaction of the hexafluorophosphate ion.
 The tris(solvent) rhodium complex [(η5-C5Me5)Rh(Me2CO)3](PF6)2 undergoes solvolysis when heated in acetone, forming a difluorophosphate-bridged complex [(η5-C5Me5)Rh(μ-OPF2O)3Rh(η5-C5Me5)]PF6.

 Hexamethyl Dewar benzene (C6Me6) undergoes an unusual rearrangement reaction with hydrohalic acids to form a pentamethylcyclopentadiene derivative, and consequently can be used as a starting material for synthesising some pentamethylcyclopentadienyl organometallic compounds.

 Maitlis and colleagues demonstrated this synthesis and its applicability to the iridium analogue, [(η5-C5Me5)IrCl2]2.
 His group also demonstrated a more convenient synthesis for the bright orange, air-stable diamagnetic iridium reagent using pentamethylcyclopentadiene.

 Isocyanides can serve as ligands in co-ordination chemistry as a result of the lone electron pair on carbon, and are especially useful with metals in the 0, +1, and +2 oxidation states.
 In particular, Maitlis has demonstrated that tert-butyl isocyanide can stabilise metals in unusual oxidation states, such as palladium(I) in the complex [(t-BuNC)2Pd(μ-Cl)]2.

 Metallomesogens

 Metallomesogens are "metal complexes of organic ligands which exhibit liquid crystalline (mesomorphic) character [and thus they] combine the variety and range of metal-based coordination chemistry with the extraordinary physical properties exhibited by liquid crystals."
 They have been a research interest of Maitlis' group since the mid-1980s, and in fact Maitlis jointly directed the early investigations of these systems in the UK and actually coined the term metallomesogen.

 Personal life

 Maitlis was Jewish.
-He was the father of the journalist and newsreader Emily Maitlis.
+He was the father of the journalist and newsreader Emily Maitlis, and the psychologist and academic Sally Maitlis.

 He died on 18 May 2022, at the age of 89.

 Most cited publications

 The following list shows the top 10 most cited journal articles by Maitlis according to Web of Science data.
-The number of citations indicated is current as at 27 May 2022:
+The number of citations indicated is current as at 10 July 2025: